 The four companies in the Pre-IPO Group have been delivering entrepreneur education courses to adult students via our Edtech platform, community and locations prior to the IPO.
-The financials of the Group in this registration statement are combined to eliminate inter-company transactions.
+The financials of the Group in this registration statement are geniusU

 Genius Group Ltd. is the holding company that has acquired and owns the other companies in the Group.
 The company is listed on NYSE American.